roshan-c-b/VSD_worskhop/README.md

 ADDI
 This instruction is a common operation in RISC-V architecture.It performs an addition between a register and a sign-extended immediate value, storing the result in a destination register.

-Format-ADDI rd, rs1, immediate (rd- destination register, rs- source register, immediate-
+Format- ADDI rd, rs1, immediate (rd- destination register, rs- source register, immediate- the immediate value to be added).

 --
 Application:
 --
-Counterdown Clock :
+Arithmetic Logic Unit (ALU):
 --
-The countdown counter is a program that begins from a specified value and decrements it by one at regular intervals until it reaches zero.

-We want to create a program that:

-1.Initializes a timer with a starting value (e.g., 10 seconds).

-2.Prints the current countdown value.

-3.Decrements the timer every second.

-4.Stops when the timer reaches zero.
+An Arithmetic Logic Unit (ALU) is a fundamental building block of any processor, responsible for performing arithmetic and logic operations.
+This code simulates a simple ALU in C, which can execute basic operations like addition, subtraction, multiplication, and division.
+The operations are selected programmatically, and the results are displayed to demonstrate the functionality of the ALU.
+This program is designed to work across various compilers, including GCC and RISC-V GCC, ensuring platform compatibility and enabling easy testing on different hardware architectures.

+The generated assembly code showcases how instructions are executed at a low level, highlighting the efficiency and simplicity of the RISC-V instruction set.

 C-program :
 -